 - suspicious links in emails

-- sender of email which are not a recognized person or properly identiable organization
+- the sender of email which is not a recognized person or properly identifiable organization

 - fake social media accounts requesting to connect to your company ID

-- irrelevant requests being made via email or phone
+- irrelevant requests are made via email or phone

-- people suddenly wanting to access certain places or data without clear reason or authorization
+- people suddenly want to access certain places or data without clear reason or authorization

 - messages with spelling and grammatical errors, wrong phrases

-Actions to take against cyber espionage – Counter Measures
+Actions & Counter Measures to take against cyber espionage.

 - do social engineering phishing tests to identify vulnerabilities and solutions